martendo/gpss.py/docs/syntax.md

 ; I'm a comment!
 * I'm a comment too!

-GENERATE    1   ; That GENERATE is a statement, but I'm still a comment!
+GENERATE    1   ; That GENERATE is a Statement, but I'm still a comment!
 TERMINATE       * I'm also still a comment!
 ~~~

 ### Labels
 Labels can be declared in two ways:
-- Before the statement it is "tagging", on the same line:
+- Before the Statement it is "tagging", on the same line:

 ~~~
 Wait    ADVANCE     12      ; This ADVANCE Block has the label "Wait"